Skip to main content

 await findEmailsBulk(contacts);

 Polling the GET endpoint wastes your rate limit quota.
-Use webhooks to receive results automatically.
+Use webhooks to receive results automatically as soon as a search or verification completes.

-Store results to avoid redundant API calls for the same contact.
+Store results to avoid redundant API calls for the same contact, which also saves credits.